 Achensee Steam Cog Railway, Tyrol, AUSTRIA

-The Achensee Railway is a steam operated railway which connects Jenbach with the Lake Achensee in Tyrol, Austria.
-Currently in use for over 130 years, the Achensee narrow-gauge rack-railway is an authentic example of European industrial heritage but is at risk of being lost.
+In use for over 130 years, the Achensee Railway is a steam operated railway which connects Jenbach with the Lake Achensee in Tyrol, Austria.
+The Achensee narrow-gauge rack-railway is an authentic example of European industrial heritage, which should be celebrated in the European Year of Rail 2021, but is at serious risk of being lost.

 In the spring of 2020, the Achensee Railway company went bankrupt and the subsidies which were promised by the Tyrolean provincial government were never disbursed.
 This unique infrastructure is at risk of fast deterioration due to lack of maintenance to ensure its original and continuous function.